topwaye/morse/README.md

 spin_lock_out (page_table);

-/* uninitialization: page not ready. all together, only one goes through */
+/* Uninitialization: Page not ready.
+No holders.
+All together, only one goes through */

 if ( atomic_rw_group_if_then ( page->ref, 0 , -1 ) /* +--r--++--w--+ */ {